HANICA-DWA/Eloquent-JavaScript/02_program_structure.md

 {{index [binding, "model of"], "tentacle (analogy)"}}

 You should imagine bindings as tentacles, rather than boxes.
-They do not _contain_ values; they _grasp_ them—two bindings can refer to the same value.
+They do not _contain_ values [Bij DWA gebruiken we juist wel de doos-metafoor en we kunnen ons voorstellen dat de waarde in een doos zit.
+De naam van de binding kunnen we ons voorstellen als het label dat op die doos staat.]{aside "doos-metafoor"}; they _grasp_ them—two bindings can refer to the same value.
 A program can access only the values that it still has a reference to.
 When you need to remember something, you grow a tentacle to hold on to it or you reattach one of your existing tentacles to it.

-{{todo

-Opmerking over dat we bij DWA toch aan doosjes denken.

-en voorbeeld geven.

-todo}}
+{{note

+Bij DWA gebruiken we de doos-metafoor voor alle primitieven:

+* Boolean datatype
+* Null datatype
+* Undefined datatype
+* Number datatype
+* String datatype
+* Symbol datatype

+Zie ook [JavaScript data types and data structures](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Data_structures#Number_type)  uit de MDN web docs voor een overzicht en beschrijving van de datatypes in JavaScript.

+note}}

 Let's look at another example.
 To remember the number of dollars that Luigi still owes you, you create a binding.
 And then when he pays back